quintuscarlson/cpp-histogram/README.md

 - Encapsulation and class design

 ## Notes on Originality
 This project was based on an assignment with a starter skeleton provided by the instructor.
-The implementation of the histogram logic, statistics, and operator behavior reflects my work using that structure.
+The implementation of the histogram logic, statistics, and operator behavior reflects my work using that structure.This README does not claim exclusive authorship over the original skeleton, only over the work I added.